Computer security: Security measures

 Today, computer security consists mainly of preventive measures, like firewalls or an exit procedure.
-A firewall can be defined as a way of filtering network data between a host or a network and another network, such as the Internet, and can be implemented as software running on the machine, hooking into the network stack (or, in the case of most UNIX-based operating systems such as Linux, built into the operating system kernel) to provide real-time filtering and blocking.
+A firewall can be defined as a way of filtering network data between a host or a network and another network, such as the Internet.
+They can be implemented as software running on the machine, hooking into the network stack (or, in the case of most UNIX-based operating systems such as Linux, built into the operating system kernel) to provide real-time filtering and blocking.
 Another implementation is a so-called physical firewall, which consists of a separate machine filtering network traffic.
 Firewalls are common amongst machines that are permanently connected to the Internet.

 Some organizations are turning to big data platforms, such as Apache Hadoop, to extend data accessibility and machine learning to detect advanced persistent threats.

-However, relatively few organizations maintain computer systems with effective detection systems, and fewer still have organized response mechanisms in place.
-As a result, as Reuters points out: "Companies for the first time report they are losing more through electronic theft of data than physical stealing of assets".
-The primary obstacle to effective eradication of cybercrime could be traced to excessive reliance on firewalls and other automated detection systems.
-Yet it is basic evidence gathering by using packet capture appliances that puts criminals behind bars.

 In order to ensure adequate security, the confidentiality, integrity and availability of a network, better known as the CIA triad, must be protected and is considered the foundation to information security.
 To achieve those objectives, administrative, physical and technical security measures should be employed.
 The amount of security afforded to an asset can only be determined when its value is known.

 Vulnerability management

-Vulnerability management is the cycle of identifying, remediating or mitigating vulnerabilities, especially in software and firmware.
+Vulnerability management is the cycle of identifying, fixing or mitigating vulnerabilities, especially in software and firmware.
 Vulnerability management is integral to computer security and network security.

 Vulnerabilities can be discovered with a vulnerability scanner, which analyzes a computer system in search of known vulnerabilities, such as open ports, insecure software configuration, and susceptibility to malware.
-In order for these tools to be effective, they must be kept up to date with every new update the vendor release.
+In order for these tools to be effective, they must be kept up to date with every new update the vendor releases.
 Typically, these updates will scan for the new vulnerabilities that were introduced recently.

 Beyond vulnerability scanning, many organizations contract outside security auditors to run regular penetration tests against their systems to identify vulnerabilities.
 In some sectors, this is a contractual requirement.